Dr Sarah Parry

 I am committed to research-led teaching that brings the rich underpinning scholarship of a topic into the classroom as well as engaging with cutting-edge ideas and findings.
 This has guided my teaching approach and content at undergraduate and postgraduate levels.
 Recent examples of teaching-related activities include:

-- Lecturing on Controversies in Medicine, Technology and Environment.
+- Honours teaching: Care and Sustainability, Gender and Environment, Controversies in Medicine, Technology and Environment.

-- Personal Tutor for students on the MA in Sustainable Development.
+- Exam Convenor for the MA in Sustainable Development.

 Management and Leadership